Learning the Effect of Persuasion via Difference-In-Differences: Example I: News Media Persuasion

-\citet{Ladd:Lenz:09} exploited abrupt shifts in British newspaper endorsements from the Conservative party to the Labour party before the 1997 general election.
-Using data from the British Election Panel Study, they compared readers of newspapers that switched endorsements (treated group) with those who did not read these newspapers (control group).
-The binary outcome variable is whether a respondent voted Labour in the 1997 election.
-The binary treatment variable is whether a respondent read the switching newspapers.
-This is an example of the two-period case with no treatment in the first period.
-In addition to the lagged outcome (prior Labour vote in 1992), there are a large number of pretreatment variables ($X$) all measured in 1992.
-The dataset is on the public domain as part of replication materials for \citet{Hainmueller:2012}, which are available in the Political Analysis Dataverse at \url{http://dvn.iq.harvard.edu/dvn/dv/pan}.
-We use the same set of covariates as in \citet{Hainmueller:2012} but exclude the three prior voting variables (prior Labour vote, prior Conservative vote, prior Liberal vote), resulting in 36 predetermined covariates.
-They include prior party identification, prior party support, prior ideology, parents vote, political knowledge, television viewership, daily newspaper readership, authoritarianism, trade union membership, mortgage payment status, education, income, age, race, socioeconomic status, gender, region, and occupation.
+\citet{Ladd:Lenz:09} studied abrupt shifts in British newspaper endorsements from the Conservative to the Labour Party before the 1997 general election.
+Using data from the British Election Panel Study, they compared readers of newspapers that switched endorsements (treated group) with readers of newspapers that did not (control group).
+The binary outcome is whether a respondent voted Labour in 1997, and the binary treatment is whether a respondent read a switching newspaper.
+This is a two-period DID setting with no treatment in the pre-period.
+In addition to prior Labour voting in 1992, the dataset includes numerous predetermined covariates ($X_i$), all measured in 1992.